Blessed Mary Angela Truszkowska

 Pope John Paul II beatified her in 1993.

-Like Saints Francis of Assisi and Ignatius of Antioch, Saint Mary Angela experienced a conversion while convalescing from an illness.
+Like Saints Francis of Assisi and Ignatius of Antioch, Blessed Mary Angela experienced a conversion while convalescing from an illness.
 The Lord can use sickness as well as other situations to speak to the heart of an individual.
-This does not imply that God caused the illness; just that he used the opportunity to speak to Saint Angela’s heart.
+This does not imply that God caused the illness; just that he used the opportunity to speak to Blessed Angela’s heart.